Last Updated on January 11, 2026

 - High in Fiber: This flour is rich in dietary fiber, which can help with digestion and keep you feeling full longer.

-- Low in Carbs: For those watching their carbohydrate intake, coconut flour is a great choice as it has fewer carbs compared to wheat flour.
+- Low in Carbs: For those watching their carbohydrate intake, coconut flour is an excellent choice as it has fewer carbs compared to wheat flour.

 - Protein Boost: Coconut flour contains a good amount of protein, which can help in building and repairing tissues.